BluePhoenix175/DayZ-Admin-Tools-/README.md

 A: press w + space

+Q: how do i return to my body after spectating a player

+A: press F3.

 Q: I executed "script name" and now im stuck, frozen, glitched..ect

 A: change skin to survivor, if that does not work relog